The nexus between negative charge-transfer and reduced on-site Coulomb energy in a correlated topological metal CoTe$_2$: Results and Discussion

-We also carried out analogous experiments and calculations for NiTe$_2$ and NiO,\cite{NiTe2paper} and their main parameters are also listed in Table I. The parameters indicate a very similar behavior for NiTe\textsubscript{2} with a reduced $U_{dd}$(= 3.7 eV) from a Cini-Sawatzky analysis and a negative-$\Delta$(= -2.8 eV) from the calculations\cite{NiTe2paper}, while NiO is a positive-$\Delta$ (= 4.0 eV) CT insulator with $U_{dd}$ = 7.0 eV from Ni L-edge XAS calculations, as is known from earlier work\cite{Veenendaal}.
-We have calculated the $d$-electron count in the ground state and the obtained values are 8.14 and 9.04 electrons for CoTe$_2$ and NiTe$_2$ (Table I).
-This indicates a dominant $3d^{n+1}\underline{L}^1$ contribution in the ground state (see SM;TableV) and is a signature of negative-$\Delta$ materials, as reported for insulating NaCuO$_2$\cite{Mizokawa}, metallic phase of the charge-density wave(CDW) rare-earth nickelates RNiO$_3$ which show metal-insulator transitions \cite{Bisogni,MizokawaPNO,Piamontze,Meyers,Green}, ferromagnetic metal CrTe\cite{shelke2025}, etc. It is noted that early cluster model calculations\cite{MizokawaPNO,Piamontze,Meyers} for the XAS of the metallic RNiO$_3$ used a small positive-$\Delta$ while the most recent study\cite{Green} used a negative-$\Delta$, but all of them concluded a dominantly charge-transferred ground state.
+We have calculated the $d$-electron count in the ground state and the obtained values are 8.14 electrons for CoTe$_2$ (Table V).
+This indicates a dominant $3d^{n+1}\underline{L}^1$ contribution in the ground state (see Table VI) and is a signature of negative-$\Delta$ materials, as reported for insulating NaCuO$_2$\cite{Mizokawa}, metallic phase of the charge-density wave(CDW) rare-earth nickelates RNiO$_3$ which show metal-insulator transitions \cite{Bisogni,MizokawaPNO,Piamontze,Meyers,Green}, ferromagnetic metal CrTe\cite{shelke2025}, etc. It is noted that early cluster model calculations\cite{MizokawaPNO,Piamontze,Meyers} for the XAS of metallic RNiO$_3$ used a small positive-$\Delta$ while the most recent study\cite{Green} used a negative-$\Delta$, but all of them concluded a dominantly charge-transferred ground state.